OISF/suricata/doc/userguide/upgrade.rst

 - Encrypted quic traffic bypass is now independently controlled through ``app-layer.protocols.quic.encryption-handling`` setting.
 The setting can either be ``bypass``, ``track-only`` or ``full``.
+- IMAP parser, logger and sticky buffers have been introduced.

 Logging Changes
 ~~~~~~~~~~~~~~~